 “Some of the dogs are in bad shape even before arriving on the beach; they’re underweight, covered in fleas or infected with parasites.
 Others are perfectly healthy animals that appear to have been family pets,” according to CNN.

-Many of the pups are reportedly so unhealthy that they may not have been able to walk to the area and were believed to have been dumped there along with trash.
+Many of the dogs are reportedly so unhealthy that they may not have been able to walk to the area and were believed to have been dumped there along with trash.
 At times, there were up to 300 dogs on the beach, CNN reported.

 Back in 2015, The Sato Project rescued three adolescent siblings that lived just outside of the beach area, weren’t in great shape, and wouldn’t allow humans to approach.
-The group spent about hours trying to coax the dogs closer with food, and eventually, it worked!
+The group spent about hours trying to coax the dogs closer with food, and eventually, it worked.